When you are first learning how to sew, you should prepare for an investment of time, education and practice.

 Pinterest is a search engine and you can find a sew-a-long on almost anything.
 The point is to find tutorials on the area of focus that you pinpointed in the beginning.
 That’s why its good to make a list and pull a project from that list while you are learning the process.

 Okay, that is enough for this week.
-I want you to get started on your workbook, and the exercises I outlined in this post.
+I want you to get started on the exercises I outlined in this post.
 This prep work is going to be so tremendously helpful, when you first start sewing you will be able to use the steps you outlined in this post and work efficiently.
 The steps outlined in this post are an investment of time, but I designed them so that you don't get blocked by these core areas described above.
 We want to keep the excitement and desire to sew going, if you do these steps, you will have more success as a beginner.

 Thanks for reading, and happy sewing!